sharecloud/sharecloud/docs/install/installation_debian.md

 ### Install optional dependencies

-For best experience, you should install `imagick` and PHP's rar-extension:
+For best experience you should install `imagick`, the PHP-RAR-Extension, and the PHP-exif-Extension.

-	$ apt-get install php5-imagick php5-dev
+	$ apt-get install php5-imagick php5-dev librsvg2-2
 	$ pecl -v install rar

+Now ensure following extensions are enabled (=uncommented (=without ';')) in your `php.ini`

+	extension=exif.so
+	extension=zip.so
+	extension=pdo_mysql.so

+if not already done.
+Additional add following lines to you `php.ini`:

+	extension=rar.so
+	extension=imagick.so

+Now you have to restart httpd with following lines:

+	systemctl restart httpd.service